trivikverma/researchgroup/content/courses/epa1316-2020/labs.md

 ## Lab 1 - Tools

-**IMPORTANT** This is a supplementary notebook that covers many basics of the tools we will use in the course, but does not explain anything directly related to Urban Data Science.
+**IMPORTANT** This is a supplementary notebook that covers many basics of the tools we will use in the course but does not explain anything directly related to Urban Data Science.

 Students are encouraged to read it once before getting started with the other notebooks and then keep it as a reference throughout the rest of the course.
 There are some basic Python operations in there that act as a refresher, practice or learning material.